disquisition/pretty-git-status/README.md

 # Pretty Git Status

-A small Rust shell program that pretty prints the git status based on the current working directory.
+A small Rust shell program that pretty prints the git status for shell prompts.